CA-APM/ca-apm-fieldpack-epa-rhel/README.md

     introscope.epagent.stateless.VMSTAT.command=perl <*EPAgent_Home*>/epaplugins/rhel/rhelVmStat.pl
     introscope.epagent.stateless.VMSTAT.delayInSeconds=900
     introscope.epagent.stateless.MPSTAT.command=perl <*EPAgent_Home*>/epaplugins/rhel/rhelMpStat.pl
-    introscope.epagent.stateless.MPSTAT.delayInSeconds=900
+    introscope.epagent.stateless.MPSTAT.delayInSeconds=900```

-3. The psWASforLinux.pl script requires that you know the tab location of the IBM WebSphere application name in the 'ps' output.
+3. The psWASforLinux.pl script requires that you know the tab location of the IBM WebSphere application name in the `ps` output.
 Work with your IBM WebSphere administrator to standardize the property location to ensure consistent results.
-Adjust the value of '$psCommand' at program line 19.
+Adjust the value of `$psCommand` at program line 19.

 # Usage
 Start the EPAgent using the control script in the <*EPAgent_Home*>/bin directory.